 1. Being on time.
 Punctuality is a keystone habit that requires organization and planning ahead—both of which lead to greater success.
 Here’s a good primer on why being on time is important and how anyone can make it a habit.

 2. Work ethic.
 This is the discipline of showing up consistently and making the best decisions that lead to peak performance.
-Even at the pinnacle of his career, basketball superstar Kobe Bryant’s work ethic was legendary.
+Even at the pinnacle of his career, the late basketball superstar Kobe Bryant’s work ethic was legendary.
 Kevin Durant recalls the message a veteran Kobe sent the younger players at Olympic Trials back in 2008, just after Durant’s first year in the league.
 The players were given a day off, but there was Kobe, the only veteran getting on the bus to go work out at a high school gym.
 “He made 50 shots at each spot around the 3-point line,” Durant recalls.
 “We just looked down there and said, man, he’s the best player in the league and he took a bus to a high school to get some work in.
 It’s that work ethic that Kobe embraced throughout his career to become one of the all-time greats.
 As Kobe said after getting drafted straight out of high school in 1996, “I don’t want (fans) to think I’m just a high school kid coming in here thinking the world owes me something.
 I’m going to go out there and I’m going to work.”

 3. Effort.
 Few athletes worked as hard as major league pitcher John Smoltz, who is now in the Baseball Hall of Fame.
 As his agent, I saw him extend his career by years through sheer effort and commitment.
 He made up his mind to make changes along the way, like going from starter to closer, that kept him in the game as a valuable contributor to his team.
 Effort is a mindset as much as it is a behavior.